New England Journal of Medicine August 11, 2011

 Endpoint

-Composite of serious AIDS-related events, serious non-AIDS-related events, or death
+Composite of serious AIDS-related event, serious non-AIDS-related event, or death

-Key result: Immediate ART initiation reduced the risk of serious AIDS and non-AIDS events by 57% compared to delaying treatment until CD4 count declined.
+Key result: Immediate ART initiation significantly reduced the risk of the primary composite endpoint by 57 percent compared to deferred therapy.

 2016